 2Halvorsen Park, Ermington

 Halvorsen Park has a fantastic nautical themed playground along Parramatta River, complete with its own submarine.
-It’s now also home to Cafe W right next door to the playground (where you’ll find a toilet).
-And a great spot to start a walk/ ride along the river.
+Cafe W is right next door to the playground (where you’ll find a toilet).
+And it’s a great spot to start a walk/ ride along the river.

 Strathfield Park ticks almost every box when it comes to a great, large playground for hours and hours of fun, year round and for kids of a range of ages and abilities.
 And it is definitely still our favourite playground in Western Sydney!

-The playground at Anzac Park got a great upgrade earlier this year.
+The playground at Anzac Park got a great upgrade last year.
 Including being moved to under the trees on the Wattle Street side.
 It’s now a decent sized district playground with a variety of fun play equipment for toddlers through to primary school ages kids.

 - Playground Summary: best suited 1-8yrs, open, medium size, softfall ground, water pump, shade sails over toddler play space, toilets, picnic tables, bbqs, grasses area, street library, street parking, walking distance to West Ryde shops and cafes.